-- Coccidioides immitis is a dimorphic fungus endemic to the southwestern US and regions of Mexico and Central and South America
+- Coccidioides immitis is a dimorphic fungus endemic to the southwestern United States and regions of Mexico and Central and South America

 - Primary infection occurs in the lungs after inhalation of airborne arthrospores